 Explore the pros and cons of opening multiple Demat accounts.
-Learn how it can impact your portfolio management and overall trading strategy.
+Learn how it can impact the portfolio management and overall trading strategy.

 In India, investors can legally hold more than one Demat account with different Depository Participants (DPs).
 While this offers greater flexibility in managing investments, it also comes with additional responsibilities and costs.
 Understanding the benefits and drawbacks of multiple Demat accounts provides clarity on how they may affect portfolio management and account maintenance.

-• While having more than one account is allowed, investors must manage them carefully to avoid duplication and additional costs.
+While holding two or more demat accounts is allowed, investors must manage them responsibly to avoid unnecessary costs and compliance oversights.

-Having more than one Demat account can offer strategic advantages depending on an investor’s trading style and objectives.
-From flexibility to access to different broker features, multiple accounts can help investors organise their investments more effectively.
+Having more than one Demat account can offer certain practical advantages depending on an investor’s trading style and objectives.
+From flexibility to access to different broker features, multiple accounts may help organise investments more effectively.

 Benefits of multiple demat accounts include: